yumkong/cpp_prac/readme.txt

 (101) leet_1: find two elems from a vector, their sum is a certain value (102) leet_2: adding two numbers using linkNode
-(103) leet_3: find length of longest string with no duplication (104) leet_4: find median of two sorted arrays
+(103) leet_3: find length of longest string with no duplication

 #0626
 ./leet
-(105) leet_6: zigzag conversion of a string
+(104) leet_6: zigzag conversion of a string
-(106) leet_7: reverse of an integer, whether it be positive or negative.
-When the reversed integer larger max_int, return 0 (107) leet_532: find all pairs in an array whose abs diff is a certain value.
+(105) leet_7: reverse of an integer, whether it be positive or negative.
+When the reversed integer larger max_int, return 0 (106) leet_532: find all pairs in an array whose abs diff is a certain value.
-=> still has bugs nows
+=> still has bugs nows => 0628 bug fixed
-(108) leet_560: find total number of subarrays that sums to K
+(107) leet_560: find total number of subarrays that sums to K

 #0627
 ./cpp_primer
-(109) cpp12_34: class member var read and print
+(108) cpp12_34: class member var read and print
-(110) cpp12_27: bank account class
+(109) cpp12_27: bank account class
-(111) cpp12_38: static member var
+(110) cpp12_38: static member var
-(112) cpp13_10: class's assignment func and constructor func (113) cpp13_14: example of what type of constructor and destructor are called (114) cpp13_24: intelligent pointer
+(111) cpp13_10: class's assignment func and constructor func (112) cpp13_14: example of what type of constructor and destructor are called (113) cpp13_24: intelligent pointer

+#0628
+./leet
+(114) leet_4: find median of two sorted arrays => change to find kth element of two sorted arrays (115) leet_5: find longest palindrome of a string (116) leet_561: find the maximax sum of the least int in each pair of ints in an even array (117) leet_565: find the longest nested array
+(118) leet_566: reshape a 2-d matrix
+(119) leet_581: find maximum unsorted subarray
+(120) leet_605: maximax possible positions where flowers can be put (121) leet_611: find the number of integer combinations that can form a trangle in O(n^2) time (122) leet_621: what is minimal job task intervals?
+(123) leet_628: maximum products of three integers in an array